RozanskiT/mytoolbox_tutorial/README.md

   Contains Python functions to convert between atomic symbols and Kurucz atomic codes.

 - tests/test_kurucz_atomic_symbols.py:
-  Contains unit tests that checks the correctness of functions implemented in kurucz_atomic_symbols.py.
+  Contains unit tests to verify the correctness of functions implemented in `kurucz_atomic_symbols.py`.
+Tests are optional but highly recommended, as they help you spot problems early and confidently modify your code without fear of unintentionally breaking existing functionality.
+While there's no need to put form over function, good tests ensure your module stays reliable and maintainable.

 - pyproject.toml:
   Tells Python how to install your module, including metadata and dependencies.